danielberkompas/danielberkompas.github.io/_posts/2016-04-23-multidimensional-arrays-in-elixir.md

 ## Conclusion

-With the `Matrix` module in place, we can now manipulate multi-dimensional arrays just as well as other languages: [^memory]
+With the `Matrix` module in place, we can now manipulate multidimensional arrays just as well as other languages: [^memory]

 ```elixir
 # Create the game board